planetfederal/workshops/tutorials/lidarkml/src/index.rst

     </NamedLayer>
   </StyledLayerDescriptor>

 This is not a standard SLD style, it doesn't have rules defining the color breaks.
-Instead, it uses the `<ogc:Function>` `Interpolate` to create a continuous color ramp style, with color breaks suggested in this `blog post <http://blog.thematicmapping.org/2012/06/creating-color-relief-and-slope-shading.html>`_.
+Instead, it uses GeoServers's `interpolated styling feature <http://docs.geoserver.org/latest/en/user/styling/sld-tipstricks/transformation-func.html#interpolate>`_ to create a continuous color ramp style, using the color breaks suggested in this `blog post <http://blog.thematicmapping.org/2012/06/creating-color-relief-and-slope-shading.html>`_.

 * Go to the *Layers* section
 * Select the *medford_patches* layer to configure